 The bedrooms in our favourite films are carefully created to reflect the tastes and traits of its characters, giving insight into their stories and often leaving a lasting impression on us viewers.
-To celebrate this, we decided to rank 5 of the most iconic bedrooms from the world of film.
+To celebrate this, here's 5 of the most iconic bedrooms from the world of film.

 Regina George’s bedroom in Mean Girls (2004)

 What 16-year old girl persuades their parents to trade bedrooms with them and get away with it?
 Regina George, that’s who.
 From the opulent four-poster bed, to the private en suite with jacuzzi, everything about Regina’s pink palace screams iconic.
 If that doesn’t impress you, just look at those French doors leading to the outdoor balcony.
 So fetch.